c-edwards-eco/CT-IC-mapping/README.md

 ![Third map](/graphics/progress_3.png)

 After finishing the static map option, I decided that this map and associated web page would really be enhanced by making it zoomable.
 I made an additional map layout with no title and legend items and exported it as a georeferenced TIFF.
 I then used the gdal2tiles tool within QGIS to export the map as tiles at several zoom levels.
 I modified the zoomable map code from Module 3.2 to create an additional html file with the zoomable map.
 I then replaced the static map image on the webpage with the zoomable map and updated the high resolution link to be a link to the static version.
+I am maintaining both versions because I aesthetically don't like the legend included in the zoomable version as part of the map, so it is included within the webpage and within the static version.

 ### Map summary